ricklon/USB-Arduino-Developer-Device/README.md

 1. Clone reposity
 1. Goto Project
-2.    button: Get Changes
+2. Get Changes
-3.    button: Find New
+3. Find New
-4.    button: Merge New
+4. Merge New
-5.    button: Show Branches
+5. Show Branches
-6.    button: Diff
+6. Diff
-7.    button: Commit
+7. Commit
-8.    button: Push
+8. Push

 In the future yes/no, and enter buttons could be added.
 Lot's of fun options.

 In this example we'll use buttons.
-In the Arduino sketch please specify the Git repositoy you want.#
+In the Arduino sketch please specify the Git repositoy you want Also, the absolute path to your project directory.

 Requirements:

 You need Git

 Arduino 1.0 with Leonardo support enabled.

-A ATMEga32u4 breakout board, Teensy, or Arduino Leonardo with the Leonardo bootloader on it.
+An ATMEga32u4 breakout board, Teensy, or Arduino Leonardo with the Leonardo bootloader on it.